alterNERDtive/elite-scripts/README.md

     bodycount           Returns the number of bodies in a system.
 Will exit with code 1 on server error and code 2 if the system could not be found in EDSM.
 	distancebetween     Calculates the distance between two systems.
-Will exti with code 1 on server error and code 2 if (one of) the systems could not be found on EDSM.
+Will exit with code 1 on server error and code 2 if (one of) the systems could not be found on EDSM.
 ```